Hair metal, also known as power metal, is a musical genre that originated in the late 1970s and is one of the most popular forms of heavy metal music.

 Hair metal bands were at the height of their popularity in the 1980s, and Def Leppard was one of the most successful of all time.
 They sold over 100 million records worldwide and had a string of hits with songs like “Pour Some Sugar on Me” and “Photograph.”
 The band was also known for their high-energy live shows, which often featured pyrotechnics and other special effects.

-Poison is one of the most commercially successful hair metal bands of all time.
+Poison is one of the most commercially successful hair metal bands.
 The band has sold over 30 million records worldwide and has released 15 studio albums, 4 live albums, and 5 compilation albums.
 The band’s first album, Look What the Cat Dragged In, was released in 1986 and was a commercial success, reaching number 3 on the US Billboard 200 chart.

 The band’s next album, Open Up and Say… Ahh!, was even more successful, reaching number 2 on the US Billboard 200 chart and selling over 4 million copies in the US.
 The band’s third album, Flesh & Blood, was also a commercial success, reaching number 2 on the US Billboard 200 chart and selling over 3 million copies in the US.

-Formed in Los Angeles in 1981, Motley Crue was one of the most notorious and popular hair metal bands of the 80s.
-The band’s wild lifestyle and image was a major part of their appeal, and they became known for their hard-partying ways and hedonistic behavior.
+Formed in Los Angeles in 1981, Motley Crue was one of the most notorious and famous hair metal bands of the 80s.
+The band’s wild lifestyle and image were a major part of their appeal, and they became known for their hard-partying ways and hedonistic behavior.

 What are some of the best hair metal songs?

-There are so many great hair metal songs out there, it’s tough to narrow it down to just a few.
+There are so many excellent hair metal songs out there that it’s tough to narrow it down to just a few.
 Some of our personal favorites include “Pour Some Sugar on Me” by Def Leppard, “Crazy Nights” by Kiss, and “Living on a Prayer” by Bon Jovi.

 When did hair metal lose its appeal?

 Some say that hair metal lost its appeal when grunge music became popular in the early 1990s.
-Others say that hair metal was never really that popular to begin with and it was always more of a niche genre.
-Regardless of when it lost its appeal, there are still many hair metal fans out there who love bands like Motley Crue, Poison, and Def Leppard.
+Others say that hair metal was never really that popular and was always more of a niche genre.
+Regardless of when it lost its appeal, many hair metal fans still love bands like Motley Crue, Poison, and Def Leppard.

 What era in hair metal do you consider the best?

 I consider the best era in hair metal to be the 1980s.
-This was the decade when hair metal bands first started to become popular, and many of the best-known hair metal bands emerged during this time.
+This decade was when hair metal bands first started to become popular, and many of the best-known hair metal bands emerged.

 What was the first hair metal band?

-There is no definitive answer to this question, as there are a number of bands that could lay claim to being the first hair metal band.
+There is no definitive answer to this question, as there are many bands that could lay claim to being the first hair metal band.
 However, many experts believe that the band that started the hair metal craze was Mötley Crüe.
-With their outrageous stage antics and image, they paved the way for a new generation of rock bands.
+Their outrageous stage antics and image paved the way for a new generation of rock bands.